Soaring into Herstory: The Women's Air Derby of 1929 | KCET

 The Great War ushered in the Golden Age of Flight and women were not going to sit idly by as men soared into the wild blue yonder.
 By the late 1920s, barnstorming was losing its luster and setting records was king.

 It was a hot, overcast day on August 18, 1929.
-Mines Field was overflowing with spectators as the host for the first Intercontinental Woman’s Air Derby, dubbed “The Powder Puff Derby,” by humorist Will Rogers.
+Clover Field in Santa Monica was overflowing with spectators as the host for the first Intercontinental Woman’s Air Derby, dubbed “The Powder Puff Derby,” by humorist Will Rogers.
 He came up with the title while watching Ruth Elder, “the Compact Queen,” seated in her Swallow NC8730 along with other pilots powdering their faces for the hordes of reporters.

 Twenty female aviators signed up to participate in the 2,759-mile course to the finish line in Cleveland, Ohio.
 Of twenty competitors, 18 were from the U.S. The remaining two, Thea Rasch, “The Flying Fraulein,” hailed from Germany and Aussie Jessie "Chubbie," Miller was the first woman to pilot a plane from England to Australia.